 Following a successful find request, you must return view data to your member’s choice of dashboard within the legal timescales.
 The timescales are explained in section 17.

-If a find request raises a ‘maybe match’, you must return limited administrative data within the legal timescales.
+If a find request results in a ‘pension that needs action’ response, you must return limited administrative data within the legal timescales.

 Although your I S P will retrieve view data from your pensions administration software system, you need to understand what view data you will need to return to members who access dashboards and in what timescale.
 This will help you determine if your view data is accurate and digitally accessible.
 See section 16 for more information.